Foster ...

 Aquilla Foster.

-During World War I, he and his half-brother Samuel Edwin Pinder were living in, and enlisted in, Pendleton, Salford, he served as a Private with the 7th Battalion Leicestershire Regiment.
+During World War I, he and his half-brother Samuel Edwin Pinder were living in, and enlisted in, Pendleton, Salford, and he served as a Private with the 7th Battalion Leicestershire Regiment.

 He died 22nd March 1918.